 Gough Whitlam was renowned as a reforming Prime Minister, but some of his ministers were a bit dodgy, and this turned out to be the Labor Party’s undoing at the consequent election.
 In the end, the Liberal Party of Australia won that election in a landslide.

 The 1975 Constitutional Crisis has had a powerful and long-lasting impact on Australian politics.
 It was the reason I studied politics at university a decade later.
 Every time I hear that speech, I get shivers down my spine.
 If you have five minutes, I urge you to watch a short summary of the events, which includes the speech.
-What I find interesting about this clip is Gough Whitlam’s insistence that the Governor-General must accept his advice and his alone – ah, the dangers of being so convinced of one’s rightness.
+What I find interesting about this clip is Gough Whitlam’s insistence that the Governor-General must accept his advice and his alone.
+The Governor-General did not consult with the Prime Minister.